TheSausages/Anime_Web_Application-Backend/README.md

 - SERVE_STATIC_CONTENT: __must__ use the value *serve*

-#Plans for future
+# Plans for future

 - add openapi 3 for endpoint (using https://github.com/springdoc/springdoc-openapi#integration-of-the-library-in-a-spring-boot-2xx-project-without-the-swagger-ui)
 - make sure mock data is concise (all data makes sense)
 - check if all services update all necessary information
-- when clicking button, make it load
-- better min/max itp for yups
-- Add user profile (front)
-- Write Tests for backend and frontend
 - make backend calls cancelable (front)
-- Add user picture (back + front)
+- Add user picture (together with frontend)
-- add sort by for both queries
+- add sort by for both queries (together with frontend)
-- Posts as subscription (back + front)
-- Adjust dto to whats needed (back + front)
+- Adjust dto to whats needed (together with frontend)

-- when changing anime using link in relations, add loading (front)
+# Miscellaneous

 The default achievement icon was made by [Made by Made](https://www.flaticon.com/authors/made-by-made) perfect from [www.flaticon.com](www.flaticon.com "flaticon")